What Is Microsoft Lists?

 Microsoft Lists vs. Microsoft Planner

-With Microsoft Lists, you can create lists with various data types and view them in your preferred format.
-In addition, you can use templates addressing specific goals, such as inventory management, human resources, content management, and much more.
+With the Microsoft Lists app, you can create lists with various data types and view them in your preferred format.
+In addition, you can use templates addressing specific goals, such as inventory management, human resources, and content management.

 Microsoft Planner is designed for agile team collaboration and looks like a classic kanban board.
 This tool is created for daily use and managing projects, but it is not as customizable as the Lists app.